gschwaer/bmaptool/README.md

 called "holes".
 And those files which have holes are often called "sparse files".

-All reasonable file-systems like Linux ext[234], btrfs, XFS, or Solaris XFS, and even Windows' NTFS, support sparse files.
-Old and less reasonable filesystems, like FAT, do not support holes.
+Most file-systems like Linux ext[234], btrfs, XFS, or Solaris XFS, and even Windows' NTFS, support sparse files.
+However, not all filesystems support holes, like FAT and ecryptfs.

 Reading holes returns zeroes.
 Writing to a hole causes the filesystem to allocate disk sectors for the corresponding blocks.
 Here is how you can create